Keto Chocolate Noatmeal

-- Fold beaten eggs into the pan with the cacao powder, collagen powder, MitoSweet, salt and sweetener of choice.
+- Fold beaten eggs into the pan with the cacao powder, collagen powder, low-glycemic sugar substitute, salt and sweetener of choice.

 - Stir gently once and allow the eggs to cook through and thicken noatmeal.
 Stir once more before serving in bowls.